sathvik-spartan/The-Complete-Guide-to-ICS_OT/README.md

 Unlike traditional "awesome" lists or collections of resources, this repository provides a guided learning path with curated references, hands-on laboratories, projects, self-assessments, and career guidance.

 Whether you are a student, an IT professional transitioning into OT, or an experienced automation engineer looking to specialize in cybersecurity, this repository aims to provide a clear and practical roadmap.

 ---

-## Objectives

-This repository aims to help learners answer five fundamental questions:

-* What should I learn?
-* In what order should I learn it?
-* Where should I learn it?
-* How do I practice it?
-* How do I demonstrate my knowledge?

----